January 2018 - May 31, 2018

 Highlights from our trip to Laredo:

-We traveled to Laredo to meet the artist and teacher Gil Rocha, an old friend of Leah's.
+We traveled to Laredo to meet the artist and teacher Gil Rocha, a friend of Leah's.
 We spent a few days with him and got a chance to speak about our project on the local KDKA TV morning news program, the local radio show Coffee and Magic, at the famous high school The Vidal M. Treviño School of Communications and Fine Arts.
-We gave a talk at the Laredo Arts Center under the supreme guidance of the director Rosie Santos .
-We walked into Nuevo Laredo and experienced the surreal experience of being able to walk in and out of a country for a 75 cent toll that people lose their entire lives trying to enter.
-We hope to return to this wonderful region and continue building bridges there as soon as we can.
+We gave a talk at the Laredo Arts Center under the supreme guidance of the director Rosie Santos.
+We walked into Nuevo Laredo and experienced the surrealness of being able to traverse a border for a 75 cent toll that people lose their entire lives trying to cross.
+We hope to return to this rich region and continue building bridges there as soon as we can.